Just war theory: Renaissance and Christian Humanists

+A leading humanist writer after the Reformation was legal theorist Hugo Grotius, whose De jura belli ac pacis re-considered Just War and fighting wars justly.

 First World War

 At the beginning of the First World War, a group of theologians in Germany published a manifesto that sought to justify the actions of the German government.
 At the British government's request, Randall Davidson, Archbishop of Canterbury, took the lead in collaborating with a large number of other religious leaders, including some with whom he had differed in the past, to write a rebuttal of the Germans' contentions.
 Both German and British theologians based themselves on the just war theory, each group seeking to prove that it applied to the war waged by its own side.

 Contemporary Catholic doctrine

 The just war doctrine of the Catholic Church found in the 1992 Catechism of the Catholic Church, in paragraph 2309, lists four strict conditions for "legitimate defense by military force:"